Taxes on selling property

 - Where property is acquired or developed with a view to resale, the gain on sale can sometimes be taxed as income under anti-avoidance rules – these rules apply to both UK and non-UK residents.

-For more information or help from one of our property tax specialists, please contact us using the enquiry form below.
+For more information or help from one of our property tax specialists, please contact us using our enquiry form.